Justice Storytellers:

 Who is this for?

-This workshop is for you if 1) you’re doing justice and liberation-rooted work, 2) you have a story you’re longing to tell, and 3) you identify as Black, Indigenous, and/or a person of color.
-Ideally, you:
+This program is for you if 1) you’re doing justice and liberation-rooted work, 2) you have a story you’re longing to tell, and 3) you identify as Black, Indigenous, and/or a person of color.
+This program is for folks:

-• have a specific narrative project you want to work on (can be at any stage of development, any format or genre)
+• who have a specific narrative project they want to work on (can be at any stage of development, any format or genre)

-• are seeking support for balancing your institutional/movement-based work with your individual creative needs and desires
+• are seeking support for balancing their institutional/movement-based work with individual creative needs and desires

 • are seeking creative, confidential community through sharing of experiences and communal growth and learning